informed-governance-project/NISINP/docker/README.md

 - `APP_PORT`: which port to bind to (defaults to `8888`)
 - `APP_BIND_ADDRESSS`: which address to bind to (defaults to `0.0.0.0`)

-## Scheduled tasks

-A contrib script **was** included in the built docker image in `/app/cronjob.sh`.

-It is now replaced by a Python `schedule` job runing inside the container, the `cronjob.py` file is maintained by upstream development team.

 ## Reverse proxy configuration

-Static assets **were** served directly by a web server/reverse proxy and not by the Python runtime (gunicorn).

-It is now handled by the Python `whitenoise` module that registers a handler to serve static assets directly from the Python runtime.
+Static assets are handled by the Python `whitenoise` module that registers a handler to serve static assets directly from the Python runtime.